siamak4mo/goChat/go_server/README.txt

    admin server
   ==============

-it's for monitoring the chat_server itself by default, it's listening on localhost:8081
+it's for monitoring and managing the chat_server itself by default, it's listening on localhost:8081

 $ curl localhost:8081 | jq